 A seasonal industry is an industry whose sales or profits fluctuate in repeatable patterns during the course of the year.

 For example, the restaurant industry is a seasonal industry.
 Sales for many companies are stronger in summer and fall (the second and third quarter) and are lower in the winter and early spring (the fourth and first quarter).
 Much of this is attributable to New year's resolutions to diet, spend less or cook more; the April 15 annual tax deadline also makes consumers more money-conscious.
 Accordingly, the sales of restaurant companies go up and down throughout the year but in a somewhat predictable pattern.

-When it comes to sales projection and then expect the company to meet 1/12 of that sales or projection every month.
-Some months be higher, some months be lower.
-Knowing how much higher or lower those sales should be month to month make for more accurate seasonal projections., investors or can't just make an annual
+When it comes to seasonal industries, investors or analysts can't just make an annual sales projection and then expect the company to meet 1/12 of that sales or profit projection every month.
+Some months will be higher, some months will be lower.
+Knowing how much higher or lower those sales should be month to month will make for more accurate seasonal projections.